-An InvalidCommand reply is sent in response to any invalid command. replyString should contain a brief error message explaining what went wrong.
+On the server side, an InvalidCommand reply is sent in response to any invalid command. replyString should contain a brief error message explaining what went wrong.
 Give helpful strings stating the reason for failure.
 If a SetStation command was sent with 1729 as the stationNumber, a bad replyString is "Error, closing connection.", while a good one is "Station 1729 does not exist.".
-To simplify the protocol, whenever the server receives an invalid command, it must reply with an InvalidCommand and then close the connection to the client that sent it.
+To simplify the protocol, whenever the server receives an invalid command, it MUST reply with an InvalidCommand and then close the connection to the client that sent it.